albertoielpo/learn-c/README.md

 ## Build with vscode
 - Press ctrl+maiusc+B to launch the default task
 - Press F5 to build and attach in debug mode

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Components

+This project includes third-party components located in the `third_party/` directory.
+These components are not covered by this project's MIT License and retain their original licenses and credits